Current Projects

 Funded by Nýsköpunarsjóður Námsmanna, this collaborative research project by Rain Adriann Mason and Atli Freyr Guðmundsson explores the theories about the uses of the slightly sunken buildings found on farms like Eiríksstaðir.

-In 2019 a documentary made by Profilm was partly taken in Eiriksstaðir with our staff.
-The documentary tells the story of Guðríður Þorbjarnardóttir, who is among the main characters in the Greenlanders Saga.
+In 2019, a documentary made by Profilm was partly filmed in Eiriksstaðir with our staff.
+The documentary tells the story of Guðríður Þorbjarnardóttir, who is among the main characters in the Greenlanders' Saga.

 A documentary by Arrow Media discussing the evidence supporting the the Icelanders reaching Canada around the year 1000 CE.